-With the given luminosity and the core mass, we can derive the envelope structure using our 1-D model as in Section \ref{sec:1denvevo}.
+With the given luminosity and the core mass, we first derive the envelope structure using our 1-D model in Section \ref{sec:1denvevo}.
 Then, we generate an axisymmetric 2-D cylindrical grid in the disc's radial and vertical directions to cover the region around the planet.
-Here, we take advantage of the fact that the density and temperature structures of the 1-D envelope and the background disc are axisymmetric with respect to the disc's rotational axis (z axis) to simplify the computation.
+Here, we assume that the density and temperature structures of the envelope and the background disc are axisymmetric with respect to the disc's rotational axis (z axis) to simplify the computation.
+In reality, non-axisymmetric spiral arms will be generated, which will be discussed with our 3-D simulations in Section \ref{sec:3dmodels}.
 We have 700 grid cells uniformly spaced from 0 to 2.5$H$ in the radial direction, and 8000 grid cells uniformly spaced from -3$H$ to 3$H$ in the vertical direction.
-We choose more grid cells in the vertical direction since the disk is stratified.
+We choose more grid cells in the vertical direction since the disc is vertically stratified.
 The results hardly change even with a much coarser resolution.
 For the grid cell whose distance to the planet center is larger than $H$, its density is assigned following the background Gaussian disc density profile $\rho_{mid} exp\{-z^2/2H^2\}$.
-For the grid cell within $H$ from the planet center, we interpolate the 1-D planet envelope structure to derive its density.
+For the grid cell within $H$ from the planet center, we interpolate the 1-D planet envelope structure to derive the density.
 The temperature of each grid cell is assigned in the similar fashion, except that we allow a smoother transition.
 When the grid cell is further away from the planet center by 2$H$, its temperature is assigned with the uniform background disc temperature.
 When it is between $H$ and 2$H$ from the planet center, its temperature is calculated using Equation \ref{eq:Trtest} where $r$ is replaced with the grid cell's $r$.
 When the grid cell is within $H$ from the planet center, we interpolate the temperature from the 1-D planet envelope structure.
-Overall, the above procedure is embedding a spherical envelope into a cylindrical disc region around the planetary core.
+Overall, the above procedure allows us to embed a spherical envelope into a cylindrical disc region.